hyperjumptech/monika/docs/src/pages/tutorial/run-using-slack-notification.md

 title: Run using Slack Notification
 ---

-In this tutorial, I will be sharing how to integrate Monika with Slack.
+This tutorial, I will be sharing how to integrate Monika with Slack.
 You can integrate Monika with Slack using Incoming Webhook so that when there is a Monika incidents or recoveries alert, your team will be notified via existing Slack channels.

 ## Setup Webhook with Slack